abubakar-shaikh-dev/roadmaps/nextjs.md

 # Next.js Learning Roadmap 👩‍💻🚀

-This roadmap is designed to take you from a Next.js beginner to an advanced level.
+This roadmap is designed by [Abubakar Shaikh](https://github.com/abubakar-shaikh-dev) to take you from a Next.js beginner to an advanced level.
 It outlines the key concepts and topics you should grasp to become proficient in Next.js development.
 Follow this roadmap step by step, practice, and build projects to reinforce your learning. 📚💪

 ## Table of Contents
 1. [Basics](#basics)